danwakefield/gosh/README.md

 # gosh
 Go Shell.
-Final year project aiming to be compatible with Bash
+Final year project at Aberystwyth University.

-Using a [gb](http://getgb.io) based workflow.
+The aim of GOSH is to create a POSIX compliant shell runtime using a modern type safe language